 According to the Health and Safety Executive (HSE), a vulnerable adult is someone who is aged 18 or over, has special needs, and may require community care due to mental or physical disability.

-The individual may be suffering from old age, illnesss, or unable to take care of themselves.
-This also includes external factors such as unable protect onself from physical harm, abuse, or exploitation.
+The individual may be suffering from old age, illnesses, or unable to take care of themselves.
+This also includes external factors such as unable protect oneself from physical harm, abuse, or exploitation.

 A person may be classified as a vulnerable adult if they are:

 - Suffering from mental disabilities such as dementia or schizophrenia